scalableminds/webknossos/docs/datasets.md

 ## Sample Datasets

-For convience and testing, we provide a list of sample datasets for webKnossos:
+For convenience and testing, we provide a list of sample datasets for webKnossos:

 - Sample_e2006_wkw: https://static.webknossos.org/data/e2006_wkw.zip
 Raw SBEM data and segmentation (sample cutout, 120MB).